Domestic & family violence moving house support

 Much of the government funding that has been allocated for this issue has been distributed to DFV services to help with the very personal and individual needs of persons needing support.

 Organisations such as 1800Respect offer a range of help and support for victims, as well as coordinate community assistance.
 Services Australia (Centrelink) can also provide financial assistance for emergency situations.

 While some states have started the legislative process to provide specific funding for specialist removalist services, such as the Queensland Government’s financial assistance for victims of crime, many states and territories currently rely on dedicated DVF services to help individuals coordinate the funding and support services they need to help victims move.

-Hearts Of Purple in Queensland are a charity organisation run specifically to aid women and children in high risk situations to escape in order to prevent serious consequences.
+Hearts Of Purple in Queensland are a charity organisation run specifically to aid women, children and men in high risk situations to escape in order to prevent serious consequences.
 They offer ‘packages’ that are considered and approved by their board which can include:

 Each state and territory have coordinated services specific to the needs of their community, whether they be government or not-for-profit, you can connect with these services if you need support or help, and they will tailor the support to your specific needs.

 We have compiled a master list of support organisations in each state and territory, engaging with them will help them determine how they can help your individual needs or help you coordinate with other services if required.

 Muval has a vast network of vetted removalists at our fingertips, but importantly we are sensitive to the needs of those who need to flee a situation that is volatile or coercive.
 Our policy is discretion and respect and we have implemented a number of processes that we can enact in sensitive situations.
 These include:

 - Unmarked vehicles for pick-up and deliveries.